 What other policies do they have?
 Only parents or people confirmed to be assigned by them should be allowed to visit or pick up kids left in their care.
 How do they handle emergencies?
 How prepared are they for emergencies.
 Can parents show up at random to visit or pick-up their kids?
 If the answer is 'no' then something is amiss.
 Make sure you read all the terms and conditions before handing over your kids to them.

 How much?
 This shouldn't be the most important but it does matter.
 It should be an affordable place for you the parent.
 Contrary to what many people believe, cost doesn't always equal quality.
 Some low-priced caregivers give quality care while some expensive ones treat kids shabbily.

 Convenience.
 How convenient is it for you the parent to drop off and pick-up your child on your way to and from work?
-It has to be somewhere close to your home or your work place so that you either drop them just on your way to work and pick them when almost home, or you drop them when almost at the office.
-In the latter's case you get to always enjoy the ride to and from work with your kids, thereby spending more quality time.
+It has to be somewhere close to your home or your workplace so that you either drop them just on your way to work and pick them when almost home, or you drop them when almost at the office.
+In the latter's case, you get to always enjoy the ride to and from work with your kids, thereby spending more quality time.

-What does your instincts say?
+What do your instincts say?
 Always trust your instincts when it comes to your child. if your instincts say 'no', then no it is.
 It's better you are paranoid and your child is safe and happy.

 What is the child/caregiver ratio?
 How many children is one caregiver responsible for?
 3:1 should be the worst obtainable especially if the kids in question are babies.
 5:1 can go for toddlers.
 Sadly, that is hardly the case in our part of the globe as one may even find as much as 10:1.
 Personalised child care should be strongly advocated.